larsdecker/ioBroker.pegelonline/README.md

 ## pegelonline adapter for ioBroker

-Read some Date from the PegelOnline API
+Read some Data from the PegelOnline API

 ## Changelog